ste7anste7an/arduino_lpf2/README.md

 # arduino_lpf2

-This is a proof of concept for integrating LPF2 sensor uart in the BluePad32 code.
+This is a proof of concept for integrating LPF2 sensor emulation in the BluePad32 code.

 ## Arduino LPF2 library